 There are many other types of anxiety disorders, categorized by the trigger for the symptoms.
 These include Social Anxiety Disorder, Panic Disorder, Post-Traumatic Stress Disorder (PTSD), and other subtypes.
 A doctor can diagnose you with a specific type of anxiety disorder.

 What Causes an Anxiety Disorder?

 Anxiety can be caused by many things, from genetics to life circumstances to negative experiences to nutritional deficiencies.
 Multiple causes may be at play.
 Sometimes, no cause can be identified.
 As such, the treatments for anxiety are broad and may involve a process of elimination to find what works for you.

 You should seek treatment for your anxiety when you recognize that the symptoms are interfering with your ability to live your life.
 Anxiety usually doesn't go away on its own, and the sooner you get help, the faster you can regain control of your life.

 Below are some of the most common ways to treat anxiety.

 Best Antidepressants for Anxiety

 Research has shown that the most effective antidepressants for anxiety are selective serotonin reuptake inhibitors (SSRIs), which include Lexapro and Zoloft.
-However, these medications only relieved depression in a little over half of patients and have a tendency to have side effects.
+However, these medications only relieve depression in a little over half of patients and tend to have side effects.
 This has led to the search for other, more effective treatments with fewer side effects.

 Some people respond to short-term therapy using benzodiazepines, including Xanax and Klonopin.
-Due to their addictive nature, however, it's recommended that these drugs can only be used for a limited time.
+Due to their addictive nature, however, it's recommended that these drugs are only used for a limited time.